emqx/emqx-docs/en_US/data-integration/rules.md

 In the above SQL:

 - Data Source: the messages with topic `t/#`;
-- Data Processing Process: If the client ID of the message is `foo`, select the `data` field from the message content and assign it to the new variable `d`
+- Data Processing: If the client ID of the message is `foo`, select the `data` field from the message content and assign it to the new variable `d`

 ::: warning
 The dot (".") syntax requires that the data must be of JSON or Map type.
 If it is of other data types, SQL functions must be used for data type conversion.
 :::

-For the SQL statement format and usage of rules, see [SQL syntax](./rule-sql-grammar-and-examples.md).
+For the SQL syntax and usages, see [SQL syntax](./rule-sql-grammar-and-examples.md).

 ### Actions

-Actions are components used to process the output results of rules and determine the final destination of data. 详见 [actions](./rule-actions.md)
+Actions are components used to process the output results of rules and determine the final destination of data.
+See [actions](./rule-actions.md) for details.

 ## Examples of Typical Use Cases of Rules